 Live-in Caregiver Program

-- Give care on a fulltime basis usually a minimum of 30 hours every week for children under 18yeras, elderly people above 65 years and the disabled.
+- Give care on a full-time basis, usually a minimum of 30 hours every week, for children under 18 years, elderly people above 65 years and the disabled.

 - Live and work in private households without being supervised

 - Meet requirements that have been set by the Citizenship and Immigration Department as well as the Human Resources and skill development of Canada

 Both the caregiver and the employer are required to follow specific guidelines to meet the requirements of the Live-in Caregiver Program in Canada.
 Here are the requirements that employers must consider before hiring caregivers.